JonZeolla/JonZeolla.github.io/docs/labs/container-security-101.md

 class: dropdown
 ---
 Technically, the above approach is not the most secure way to do this because it has a race condition.
-It requires that an image be pushed prior to being signed, and has no way to accomodate signing failures.
+It requires that an image be pushed prior to being signed, and has no way to accommodate signing failures.

 However, there is not a great alternative right now. `docker` doesn't populate the repo digest until it's `docker push`ed, and `cosign` also doesn't support a sign-then-push workflow.